| Dietary Calcium has recently been associated with weight loss. More

 These deposits are not caused by dietary calcium, but by local injury,

+coupled with widespread tendency of proteins to bind to calcium.
 Our opinion is that higher dietary calcium, via the calcium paradox,

 and magnesium and other minerals such as boron, and especially vitamin

 K, will prevent much of the dystrophic calcification.
+Calcification, which usually occurs intracellularly in tissues other

 than bones and teeth is generally a sign of tissue damage, cell aging